QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 consumption and by increasing his **saving** by what he perceives to be the temporary part.

-We can regard the first consumer as someone whose behavior sharply illustrates the behavior assumed in a classic Ricardian equivalence experiment.
+The behavior of the  better informed consumer  sharply illustrates the behavior predicted in a classic Ricardian equivalence experiment.

 ## State Space Representations